Governors

 Andrew grew up in Redbridge on the edge of London but has lived in Buckinghamshire for the last 30 years.
 He studied Computer Science at City University in London and initially he worked in the design and development of computer systems mainly for the banking industry including a stint based in Singapore.
 Andrew changed in the mid-90s to marketing, but still in the software industry, and he has undertaken a wide range of business marketing roles for global organisations.
 Until his retirement he was Marketing Director for the payments business within NCR.

 Term of office, four years.
 Appointed May 2021.
+Reappointed September 2025 for a further four years.

 Roger was born and grew up in Kent.
 After school he won a commission in the Royal Marines and served for 10 years at home and abroad from a base in Devon.
 Then, as a mature student he studied computer science at Exeter University and worked for a short while as a software engineer.
 He and his young family moved from Exeter to his current home in Pitstone in the mid 80s when he joined the civil service.
 He worked in a variety of roles in government until just after the London Olympics.
 After a few years working for a global design and engineering company he left to establish his own consultancy specialising in infrastructure protection strategies.